Anaqua Receives Major Investment from Astorg

-Investment to accelerate Anaquas's growth in the rapidly expanding Intellectual Property Management space
+Investment to accelerate Anaqua's growth in the rapidly expanding Intellectual Property Management space

 Anaqua, the leading provider of innovation and intellectual property management solutions, today announced that the business will receive a significant equity investment from Astorg, a leading European private equity firm.
 As part of this transaction, Astorg will become the controlling shareholder of Anaqua, replacing Insight Venture Partners and Bessemer Venture Partners, both of which have been investors since 2013.